connorslade/sdr-workshop/projects/fm-project/README.md

 ## Project Template

-Copy the following project template into your project file.
+Copy the following template into your project file.

 ```python
 from rtlsdr import RtlSdr